SaltukS1/LeetCodeStreak/problems/43_multiply_strings/README.md

 ## Problem Description
 Given two non-negative integers `num1` and `num2` represented as strings, return the product of `num1` and `num2`, also represented as a string.

-**Note**: You must not use any built-in BigInteger library or convert the inputs to integer directly.

 ## Examples
 ```